jfrancemone/Market-Trends-Genre-Success-Analysis-of-9-068-Films/README.md

 ### **Project Overview**
 This repository hosts the data pipeline and statistical analysis for a large-scale study on the film industry, examining the relationship between **production budgets**, **genre clusters**, and **market success** (box office & audience reception) over a 20-year period (1997–2017).

-Unlike traditional analyses that treat film genres as static, this project utilizes **longitudinal modeling** and **correlation network analysis** to identify how genres co-occur and evolve, providing a data-driven framework for predicting content success.
+This project utilizes **longitudinal modeling** and **correlation network analysis** to identify how genres co-occur and evolve, providing a data-driven framework for predicting content success.

 > **📄 Publication:**
 > Francemone, C. J., Kryston, K., & Grizzard, M. (2023).
 Examining genre success, co-occurrence, release, and production of 9,068 films over twenty years. *Poetics, 99*, 1-13. https://doi.org/10.1016/j.poetic.2023.101794